SnapDrop/snapdrop/README.md

 It uses a P2P connection if WebRTC is supported by the browser.
 (WebRTC needs a Signaling Server, but it is only used to establish a connection and is not involved in the file transfer).

 ##### What about privacy?
 Will files be saved on third-party-servers?
 None of your files are ever sent to any server.
-Only between peers.
+Files are sent only between peers.
 Snapdrop doesn't even use a database.
 If you are curious have a look [at the Server](https://github.com/RobinLinus/snapdrop/blob/master/server/).

 ##### Is SnapDrop a fork of ShareDrop?
 No. ShareDrop is built with Ember.
 Snapdrop is built with vanilla ES6.